Home Chicago Pedestrian Accident Lawyer

 But in most cases, children act just as irresponsibly as one would expect for their age, so it can be difficult to prove their behavior constituted a breach of duty.

-For example, if a cyclist is riding very quickly down a hill in the rain with a vintage bicycle equipped with ineffective breaks, the cyclist is breaching her duty of care.
-This is because a reasonable person would not ride in such a way given the weather and the condition of the bike.
+For example, if a cyclist is riding very quickly down a hill in the rain with a vintage bicycle equipped with ineffective brakes, the cyclist is breaching her duty of care.
+This is because a reasonable person would not ride in such a way, given the weather and the condition of the bike.
 If the cyclist hits a pedestrian, she will be liable to pay for the pedestrian’s injuries.

-On the other hand, the pedestrian would be breaching his duty of care if he crossed the road outside of a cross walk, emerging suddenly from in between two parked cars.
+On the other hand, the pedestrian would be breaching his duty of care if he crossed the road outside of a crosswalk, emerging suddenly from between two parked cars.
 The breach of duty occurs here because no reasonable pedestrian would cross a street outside of a sidewalk in a way that gives no reaction time to traffic.
 If the cyclist hits the pedestrian and gets injured, the pedestrian would have to pay for the cyclist’s injuries.

-An experienced personal injury lawyer will discuss with you not only your existing medical bills, but what costs you expect to incur for future treatment or therapy, and whether you’ve lost income or will lose future income as a result of your injuries.
 Other types of damages you may be able to recover include pain and suffering, emotional distress, loss of normal life, and disability and disfigurement.
 Your attorney’s goal will be to convince the driver’s insurance company or a jury to compensate you for all of those costs, or as much as is possible given the limits of the driver’s insurance coverage.
-Contact us online or call one of our pedestrian accident attorneys today.
+Contact us online or call one of our Chicago pedestrian accident attorneys today.
 (312-236-2900.